hfp/xconfigure/libint/README.md

 make -j; make install
 ```

 The version 1.x line of LIBINT does not support to cross-compile for an architecture (a future version of the wrapper scripts may patch this ability into LIBINT 1.x).
-Therefore, one might rely on the [Intel Software Development Emulator](https://software.intel.com/en-us/articles/intel-software-development-emulator) (Intel SDE) to compile LIBINT for targets, which cannot execute on the compile-host.
+Therefore, one can rely on the [Intel Software Development Emulator](https://software.intel.com/en-us/articles/intel-software-development-emulator) (Intel SDE) to compile LIBINT for targets, which cannot execute on the compile-host.

 ```
 /software/intel/sde/sde -knl -- make